mainak55512/arena/README.md

 ## Features
 - Simple initialization with a fixed capacity
+- Automatically allocates memory if capacity is full
 - Fast linear allocations using a pre-allocated buffer
 - One-shot memory release via `arena_free()`
 - C89 compatible